 You are entitled to ask the justice of the peace to see the notes of any prosecution witness, and to use those notes while cross-examining the witness.
 For example, you might want to cross-examine a witness about any inconsistencies between his or her notes and what he or she has said in the courtroom.

 In certain circumstances, you will be allowed to cross-examine the prosecution witnesses about whether they have a criminal or provincial offence record.

 iii) Re-examination: When you finish your cross-examination of a witness, the prosecutor might be allowed to re-examine that witness about anything new brought out in your cross-examination.

-iv) Notes of Police and Other Witnesses: The prosecutor might ask the justice of the peace if a police officer who is on the witness stand may use his or her investigation notes to refresh his or her memory.
+iv) Notes of Investigating Officers and Other Witnesses: The prosecutor might ask the justice of the peace if an investigating officer who is on the witness stand may use his or her investigation notes to refresh his or her memory.
 You are entitled to see the notes.
 The justice of the peace will ask you if you want to ask the officer any questions in relation to the officer using the notes to refresh his or her memory or if you want to call evidence on this issue.
 The justice of the peace will also ask you if you want to make submissions about whether the officer should be allowed to use the notes while testifying.
 This process also applies to notes used by any other witness.

 vi) Hearsay: Second-hand information is called hearsay evidence and is generally not allowed.
 The prosecutor and you generally may ask witnesses only about things the witnesses have personal knowledge about (for example, what they saw).
 There are some exceptions to this rule.
 One important exception is that the prosecutor may ask witnesses about statements they say you made.
 You, however, may not ask witnesses what you said unless the prosecutor has asked them about it first (because doing so is considered self-serving).
 There are also special rules to follow when the statement was made to a police officer or person in authority (see above).